Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 This project includes a HTML client front-end for the *Basic Messenger Demo*.

-As example of [Lightstreamer Adapters Needed by This Client](https://github.com/Weswit/Lightstreamer-example-Monitor-client-javascript#lightstreamer-adapters-needed-by-this-client), you may refer to the internal monitoring Data Adapter provided by Lightstreamer Server.
+As an example of [Lightstreamer Adapters Needed by This Client](https://github.com/Weswit/Lightstreamer-example-Monitor-client-javascript#lightstreamer-adapters-needed-by-this-client), you may refer to the internal monitoring Data Adapter provided by Lightstreamer Server.

 ## Live Demo